 Note: When using testing panels, including but not limited to, multiple genes or multiple conditions, and in cases where a tiered approach/method is clinically available, testing would be covered ONLY for the number of genes or tests deemed medically necessary to establish a diagnosis.

-II.
-It is the policy of PHW that all other requests for genetic testing not meeting the above stated criteria, including genetic banking/DNA storage, are considered not medically necessary.
+III.
+It is the policy of PHW that all other requests for genetic or pharmacogenetic testing not meeting the above stated criteria, including direct-to-consumer testing and genetic banking/DNA storage, are considered not medically necessary.